 The most coherent conversation in the game.

-Game Plot: I've never seen the original Fist of the North Star anime, but apparently the storyline was far too epic for a single NES cartridge, because I recently found out that Japan has several games dedicated to this incredible saga of airborne body parts and break-away clothing, including an arcade game that teaches players secret martial art of Jet-Kwon-Do by having them hit padded targets with their fists while animations of people exploding are periodically shown on the screen.
-All non-pussies reading this will be happy to know that I am not making any of this up.
-That Fist of the North Star arcade punching simulation?
-Yeah, it actually exists.
-If I had a choice of going to an ice cream social with either the doctor who found a cure for cancer or the genius Konami programmer responsible for Punch Mania: Hokuto No Ken as my date, it'd be the Konami guy hands down, because while medical science may have saved the lives of literally several important celebrities, it is brilliant things like this game that make life worth living.
-Well, except in leper colonies.
-Those fags can build their own arcade machine.
+Game Plot: I've never seen the original Fist of the North Star anime, but apparently the storyline was far too epic for a single NES cartridge, because I recently found out that Japan has several games dedicated to this incredible saga of airborne body parts and break-away clothing.
+There's even an arcade game that teaches players the secret martial art of Jet-Kwon-Do by having them hit padded targets with their fists while animations of people exploding are periodically shown on the screen.
+No, I'm not making this up, that game actually exists.
+If I had a choice of going to an ice cream social with either the doctor who found a cure for cancer or the genius Konami programmer responsible for Punch Mania: Hokuto No Ken as my date, it'd be the Konami guy hands down.
+Medical science may have saved the lives of literally several important celebrities, but it's brilliant things like this game that make life worth living.

-Unfortunately, the game I had to review this week wasn't Punch Mania: Hokuto No Ken.
-In fact, if there was some special award a ROM could win for having absolutely none of the skull-exploding excitement of Punch Mania: Hokuto No Ken, Last Battle would probably get it, because the closest it ever came to resembling the aforementioned game was when I passed out from sheer boredom and dreamed about administering repeated groin punchings to the CEO of Sega (played by my mental image of Burt Reynolds), and even that got fucked up when the whole thing somehow turned into a fantasy sequence of me getting a back rub from the main character of Last Battle (played by a shirtless version of himself) thanks to one of what I now estimate are hundreds of homosexual tendencies I received from playing this game.
+Unfortunately, Last Battle is no Punch Mania.
+In fact, if there was some award a ROM could win for having absolutely nothing to do with Punch Mania, Last Battle would probably get it.
+The closest it ever came to resembling the aforementioned game was when I passed out from sheer boredom and dreamed about repeatedly punching the CEO of Sega in the groin.
+And even that got fucked up when the whole thing somehow turned into a fantasy sequence of me getting a back rub from the main character of Last Battle.
+Even my dreams have been corrupted by this awful game.

 The intro informs us that Last Battle follows the adventures of Aarzak, a Jet-Kwon-Do expert on an exciting Too Hot For TV quest to rescue his girlfriend from an evil street gang while wearing progressively fewer shirts than he started with.
 The rest of the plot is revealed by talking to other characters and isn't hilariously summarized here because it's completely fucking indecipherable.
-Imagine an edgy Todd Mcfarlane movie came out where all of the key plot information was whispered to the protagonist by a retarded 6-year-old, and that one of the drunk projectionists at your local Hoyts Cinema attempted to write down the script from memory a month later.
+Imagine an edgy Todd Mcfarlane movie where all of the key plot information was whispered to the protagonist by a haunted 6-year-old, and that one of the drunk projectionists at your local theater attempted to write down the script from memory a month later.
 Then imagine them running their transcript through Babelfish a few thousand times and you'll have some idea of how unintelligible the dialogue in this game is.
-Whoever wrote it is seriously disturbed, and I don't just mean in the mildly retarded and obsessed with spiders Todd McFarlane kind of way.
+Whoever wrote it is seriously disturbed, and I don't just mean in the mundane Todd McFarlane kind of way.
 You know that movie where a joint technological venture between some computer programmers and latex bodysuit manufacturers allowed Jennifer Lopez to enter the mind of a serial killer?
-Well, that's basically what I have to go through every week to bring you people comedy.
-And believe me, it's even scarier when you don't have a phenomenal pair of breasts to fondle in case you start going insane.
+Well, that's basically what I have to go through to review this piece of crap.

 Enemies: I don't know what makes the ROM 512 kilobytes, but it sure as hell isn't enemy sprites.
 Don't get me wrong, it was nice to see my opposition finally get some badass looking motorcycles to ride around on, but I think that extra memory could've been better utilized making it so I don't have to fight the same 2 ninjas for the entire game.